[Complete Guide] How to Clean Install macOS Ventura

 - Click the Apple menu > System Preferences > Time Machine.

-- Click the Select Disk button, select the disk you inserted, then click Use Disk.
+- Click the Select Disk button, choose the inserted disk, and then click Use Disk.

-- If needed, format your drive.
-Then Time Machine will start backing up your Mac.
+- If necessary, format your drive.
+Time Machine will then commence backing up your Mac.

 Related Article: How to Backup Mac With or Without Time Machine

-Since you have backed up your Mac, let's download the macOS Ventura installer.
+Now that your Mac is backed up, let's proceed to download the macOS Ventura installer.